The Best 3-Day New Orleans Itinerary

 NOLA-themed drinks to try include a Vieux Carre cocktail and a Sazerac cocktail.
 No matter what you drink, relaxing at this classy bar is sure to please!
 Enjoying a luxurious cocktail at Carousel Bar & Lounge is also an ideal date idea for couples in New Orleans.

-Accommodations close to the Carousel Bar & Lounge
+🏨 Accommodations in close proximity to The Carousel Bar & Lounge

 Spooky Sights and Scrumptious Bites